ml-mahendra/ml-mahendra/README.md

 ---

-I am an independent researcher with a Master’s in Artificial Intelligence & Robotics from the University of Hertfordshire.
-I explore how machine learning can address complex challenges in medicine.
-My focus is on medical image analysis for diagnostics and computer-assisted surgery, leveraging deep learning to develop tools that aid and enhance clinical procedures.
+I am an independent AI researcher with a Master’s in Artificial Intelligence & Robotics from the University of Hertfordshire.
+I specialise in medical image analysis and explore how machine learning can tackle complex challenges in medicine.
+My work leverages deep learning to build tools that enhance diagnostics, clinical procedures and support computer-assisted surgical procedures.

 My current project is Investigating domain generalisation in nuclei segmentation for computational pathology [[Repo](https://github.com/ml-mahendra/medical-Image-Segmentation-dspc)].